 Following Part 1, this installment focuses on the "CR (Creative) Test."
 Conducted by Dentsu Inc. for employee training for over 30 years, this test has also contributed to discovering creators within the company.
-The "slightly unusual problems" unique to the CR Test have left a deep impression on many examinees.
-We explore the relationship between the CR Test and active learning while examining the importance of "questions without clear answers."
+The "slightly unusual questions" unique to the CR Test have left a deep impression on many examinees.
+We explore the relationship between the CR Test and active learning while examining the importance of "questions without answers."

 In Japan it's a zero, in Canada it's a hundred

 Nadia: Overseas schools sometimes have assignments without a single correct answer.
 For example, in Canada, there was a class where we made clocks.
 We got to decide what kind of clock to make ourselves.
 It could be simple or incredibly complex.
-The teacher evaluated both the difficulty level—how challenging the project was—and the level of completion—how well it turned out according to plan.
+The teacher evaluated both the difficulty level—how challenging the project was—and the level of completion—how well it turned out compared to the plan.

 If you try to make something difficult and fail, that's bad.
 But if you make something simple, no matter how well you complete it, you won't get a high score.